MicroResearch-Corporation/Minimalistic-Wallpapers-Gallery/README.md

 * It motivates continued development and maintenance
 * It supports open knowledge sharing

-If this project helped you learn something, save time, or inspired your own work, a ⭐ is a simple way to say “thank you”.
+If this project helped you learn something, save time, or inspired your own work, a star **⭐** is a simple way to say “thank you”.

 ---